-The main initiator of national intercultural dialog at policy level is the Department of National Minorities to the Government of the Republic of Lithuania, established in 2015.
-The Department funds cultural projects within the frame of the Integration of the National Minorities in the Society while Preserving Their Identity Programme.
-The programme funds three categories of projects proposals: 1) the Dissemination of National Minorities Culture; 2) the Dissemination of National Minorities Culture and Cultural Cooperation in the South East Lithuania; 3) the Promotion of Intercultural Dialogue and the Dissemination of the National Minorities’ Culture in the Mass Media.
-In 2018, the Department allocated 70 000 EUR for 33 cultural projects of Lithuanian and national minorities organisations aimed at development of non-formal education, 25 000 EUR for 10 media projects, and 175 000 EUR for 132 projects of the development of culture of national minorities.
+The main initiator of national intercultural dialogue at policy level is the Department of National Minorities to the Government of the Republic of Lithuania, established in 2015.
+The Department funds cultural projects within the frame of the Integration of National Minorities in Society while Preserving Their Identity Programme.
+The programme funds three categories of project proposals: 1) the Dissemination of National Minorities’ Culture; 2) the Dissemination of National Minorities’ Culture and Cultural Cooperation in Southeast Lithuania; 3) the Promotion of Intercultural Dialogue and the Dissemination of National Minorities’ Culture in the Mass Media.

 A consultative body of the Department of National Minorities is the National Communities Board.
-The board represents national minorities and deals with the policy coordination issues related to Lithuanian national minorities and involves the representatives of the national minorities into the decision-making process.
+The board represents national minorities and deals with the policy coordination issues related to Lithuanian national minorities and involves the representatives of the national minorities in the decision-making process.
 The members of the Board are selected from the national communities’ representatives.
 The number of Board members from each national community depends upon the communities’ population as presented in the Population and Housing Census 2011.
-If the national community’s population is above 100 thousand, then 3 Board members from the community shall be selected into the Board; if the national community’s population is from 10 thousand to 100 thousand – 2 representatives; small up to 10 thousand population national communities have one Board member.
+If the national community’s population is above 100 thousand, then 3 Board members from the community shall be selected onto the Board; if the national community’s population is between 10 thousand and 100 thousand – 2 representatives; and smaller, up to 10 thousand population, national communities have one Board member.